 ” …the low budget and fast shooting schedule defeats the usually excellent Fisher although the atmosphere of menace in the village under siege is well created and maintained.”
 Alan Frank, The Science Fiction and Fantasy Film Handbook, Batsford, 1982

-The village of Shere, Surrey, England (also the location for the Bridget Jones films)
+Shere village, Surrey, England – also the location for Die, Monster, Die!
+(1965) and the Bridget Jones films

 On October 4, 2016, the film was released on Blu-ray by Kino Lorber with the following bonus features:

-The British pop/reggae band UB40 named a song The Earth Dies Screaming which became a 1980 single release.
+The British pop/sub-reggae band UB40 named a song The Earth Dies Screaming which became a 1980 single release.